 - Capture seeds continuously throughout the founder's week.
 Voice notes during commutes, captured observations after customer calls, retrospective angles after product decisions.
 Zero added time because the source events were already happening.
 The result is a running list of seed-level observations the founder can pull from at drafting time without needing to generate ideas on demand.

 - Draft in the voice-trained AI tool from the seed.
-The tool produces a draft in the founder's specific voice (trained on the founder's full profile of 100 to 200 posts, replies, threads, and images across 9 dimensions of Voice DNA).
+The tool produces a draft in the founder's specific voice (trained on the founder's full profile of 100 to 200 posts, replies, threads, and images across 10 signals of Voice DNA).
 Per-draft time at this stage is under two minutes.

 - Edit and score against the founder's voice baseline.
 The voice match score is the hard gate; drafts above the founder's baseline ship, drafts below get another edit pass or get killed.
 The deeper read on the score as a measurement layer is at voice match score explained.
 Per-draft time at this stage is one to two minutes.